Neela Rasgotra: Season 15

-Later in Season 15 in "Dream Runner" she has a chance to catch with her old colleague Dr. Elizabeth Corday during an attending interview and became involved romantically with Simon Brenner after he returned from Australia.
+Later in Season 15 in "Dream Runner" she has a chance to catch up with her old colleague Dr. Elizabeth Corday during an attending interview and became involved romantically with Simon Brenner after he returned from Australia.
 However, in the episode 'Love is a Battlefield,' Brenner is again shown coming home from Australia, signaling to the audience that Neela's involvement with Brenner in the previous episode was just part of the re-occurring dream she was having throughout the show.

 In “Love is a Battlefield,” Neela is seen skillfully avoiding Simon Brenner, brushing him off in obvious awkwardness, due to her dreams of him in the prior episode, as he tells her that he called her the second he got back in from Australia to go out to dinner and catch up, even telling her that he had a gift for her.
 At the end of the episode, she runs away from him, only to have him catch up to her on the busy sidewalk.
 She admits to him that she likes him and she wants to be with him, and then telling him that he can "gloat now" – throwing back to his speech in episode "Parental Guidance" where he says that "he predicted it."
 He smiles and kisses her, saying that he'd 'rather do something else,' obviously showing the beginning of their relationship.

 In "The Family Man," Neela is in a pre-coital position with Simon in her apartment while her phone rings.
 He urges her not to take it, but she does, and finds that Duke wants her to meet with the Head of Surgery.
 Though she claimed that she only met with Duke to ‘get Dubenko off her case,’ she is now seriously considering taking them up on their offer.
 Simon is obviously disappointed, but acts happy for her.